yogeshniu/yogesh/content/posts/Headworks_design.md

    Ensuring the intake is not blocked with sediment and has a flushing arrangement for the exclusion of sediment, capable of handling both fine and coarse sediment.

 **General Requirements of Headworks:**
    A holistic exploration of factors affecting headworks design was undertaken.
 Differences between barrage, weir, and spillway structures were discussed, along with their placement considerations.
-Factors such as the construction of under sluices, the number of settling basins required for suspended element removal, and sediment load estimations from the river were also covered.
+Factors such as the construction of under sluices, the number of settling basins required for suspended sediment removal, and sediment load estimations from the river were also covered.

    Noteworthy was the insight into Nepali hydropower design, where 17 to 25 percent of floor discharge is generally considered for bed load.
-Examples of projects designed by Mr. Pandey's consultancy, including an underground sedimentation tank designed to address landslide risks, were also shared.
+Examples of projects designed by him, including an underground sedimentation tank designed to address landslide risks, were also shared.
 Considerations for velocity, forebay design, and fish passage requirements for environmental preservation were emphasized, with specific guidelines for maintaining fish passage and managing scour depth.

 The discussion highlighted the need for careful adaptation of design criteria in Nepal, considering its unique geological features and the lack of extensive research in certain areas.